cloudmesh-community/book/chapters/faq.md

  git add .                  # <<<<<<< DO NOT USE
 ```

-b) only use ssh keys in ~/.ssh NEVER place keys in directories that are managed by git
+b) only use ssh keys in ~/.ssh **NEVER** place keys in directories that are managed by git

-YOU CAN NOT EASILY DELETE FILES FROM GIT:
+**YOU CAN NOT EASILY DELETE FILES FROM GIT:**

-c) as you may already know despite you deleting a file from git it is still in the git history.
-Also there are bad characters out there so if you checked in you ssh private key just for a second
+c) as you may already know despite you deleting a file from git it is
+still in the git history.
+Also there are bad characters out there so
+if you checked in you ssh private key just for a second

-you must assume your private key is now compromised and all machines that use it are compromised.
+you must assume your private key is now compromised and all machines
+that use it are compromised.

-d) although GIt allows you to delete the file, it is still in the githistory, which can be mined so despite you pressing delete its still there and can be found.
-This is not a bug in git but this is you having git not used right.
+d) although GIt allows you to delete the file, it is still in the
+githistory, which can be mined so despite you pressing delete its
+still there and can be found.
+This is not a bug in git but this is you
+having git not used right.

-e) There are ways to purge such files, but it would imply that everyone that did a fork needs to do a new fork which is naturally a big issue, so we do not do this during the semester.
+e) There are ways to purge such files, but it would imply that
+everyone that did a fork needs to do a new fork which is naturally a
+big issue, so we do not do this during the semester.

 NOW WHAT?

-f) every machine on which you used the public key of this private key is to be considered now compromised.
+f) every machine on which you used the public key of this private key
+is to be considered now compromised.

 g) put them off from the network while plugging out the network plug

-g) if the machines are not owned by you but for example, IU, notify the people that own the machine to ask for help with mitigation.
+g) if the machines are not owned by you but for example, IU, notify
+the people that own the machine to ask for help with mitigation.

-f) if you are lucky, replace the key, this is the case for example for services such as github.
-Make sure to inspect the configurations and see if your account has not been hijacked.
+f) if you are lucky, replace the key, this is the case for example for
+services such as github.
+Make sure to inspect the configurations and
+see if your account has not been hijacked.

-h) We will immediately remove you from services such as future systems and chameleon cloud
+h) We will immediately remove you from services such as future systems

-as a precaution or deactivate your membership in our cloud accounts.
+and chameleon cloud as a precaution or deactivate your membership in
+our cloud accounts.

-i) if you used the keys on other services, including IU, it is up to you to identify how to deal with this,
+i) if you used the keys on other services, including IU, it is up to
+you to identify how to deal with this,

 j) definitely create a new key and use that from now on.

-k) you can call my office number or use piazza to set up a call to identify what the impact is
+k) you can call Gregors office number or use piazza to set up a call to

-as this is typically an emergency use 812 856 1311.
-Do not leave a msg, but instead send e-mail.with your phone number so we can call you back to assess the situation.
+identify what the impact is as this is typically an emergency use 812
+856 1311.
+Do not leave a msg, but instead send e-mail.with your phone
+number so we can call you back to assess the situation.

-l) if you use them on public clouds that cost money, shut down all machines that use them.
-I would not start them again but instead use new once.
+l) if you use them on public clouds that cost money, shut down all
+machines that use them.
+I would not start them again but instead use
+new once.
 It may be time to drop everything and do this first.
+Sorry
-Sorry for making you now panic.
+for making you now panic.